mcregalado/mcregalado/README.md

 <h1 align="center">Hi!
 I'm MC!</h1>
 <h3 align="center">A computer engineer-graduate based in the Philippines</h3>

 - 🌱 I’m an aspiring **software application developer** knowledgeable with react; html, css, and javascript.
 As well as flutter and dart programming language for android development.
-I am currently expanding my skills in Python, with a focus on artificial intelligence integration, and I also bring a solid foundation in computer networking.
-As a recent graduate and versatile generalist, I am eager to contribute, grow, and make an impact through meaningful projects and opportunities.
+I am currently expanding my skills in Python, with a focus on artificial intelligence integration.
+Beyond software development, I also have a keen interest in computer networking.
+As a recent graduate, I am eager to contribute, grow, and make an impact through meaningful projects and opportunities.

 - 📫 How to reach me **mcsregalado@gmail.com**